Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 ![](img/20230619-041927.png)

 ### Determine if Label Has Been Used
-You have three options for determining if a label has been used:
+You have four options for determining if a label has been used:

 * Microsoft Purview Compliance > Activity Explorer
 * Microsoft Purview Compliance Portal > Audit
 * PowerShell Search-UnifiedLog cmdlet
+* Microsoft Defender for Cloud Apps > Activity Log

-Activity Explorer has a 1-month limit.
-The Audit feature and `Search-UnifiedLog` cmdlet have a 90-day limit for non-E5 users and a 365-day limit for E5 users.
+Microsoft Purview Compliance Activity Explorer has a 1-month search window.
+The Microsoft Purview Audit feature and `Search-UnifiedLog` cmdlet have a 90-day search window for non-E5-licensed users and a 365-day search window for E5-licensed users.
 See [here](https://learn.microsoft.com/en-us/microsoft-365/compliance/audit-solutions-overview?view=o365-worldwide#comparison-of-key-capabilities) for more details.

-Additionally, Microsoft Defender for Cloud Apps stores its activity data for 180 days.
+Microsoft Defender for Cloud Apps stores its activity data for 180 days.
 See [here](https://learn.microsoft.com/en-us/defender-cloud-apps/cas-compliance-trust#data-retention).

+In all cases, the data returned from these searches yields the label's ID and not the label's friendly name.
+So you will need to perform additional steps to match the label ID with the label name.

 ### Back Up an Azure RMS Template